"I'm a control freak by nature, and I feel like if I don't have any control, I get really anxious. I need to be able to have that say."

 At their worst, they're paralyzed by anxiety.
 At their best, they're the most reliable, thoughtful, prepared people in any room.

-Zendaya operates at the best end of this spectrum—and understanding this unlocks everything about her that seems contradictory.
+Zendaya operates at the best end of this spectrum.
+And understanding this unlocks everything about her that seems contradictory.

 Why does she seem so grounded despite fame?
 Because Type 6s don't get drunk on external validation.
 They're too busy scanning for what could go wrong.